ichezhia/389Rspring19/assignments/10_Crypto_II/writeup/README.md

 This gave me a lot of text in the message, I was told to mention this flag: `CMSC389R-{m3ss@g3_!n_A_b0ttl3}`

-Following the instructions from the previous file, I created a signature.txt file and ran this command:
+Following the instructions from the previous file, I created a `signature.txt` file (in the above directory) and ran this command:

 `gpg --clearsign signature.txt`